SiddharthPalod/C-project/README.md

  </ul>
  <br>
  <h2><u>Overview:</u></h2>
+ <p>Note: if you extract files with data you can see it work with sample restaurants note do no extract MenuOwner.c from zip as it is outdated</p>
 <p>The C project is a Food Delivery Management system called SastaSwiggy.
 This Management System is easy to use and it can be accessed by only certain customers and restaurants who are aware of the username and password.
 However, new account creation is allowed.
 This app had a wide functionality, from simple order creation to server-related order confirmation. <p>
  <br>
  <h2><u>Features:</u></h2>